uslayer/uslayer.github.io/pages/services.md

 ## Web Hosting and Development

 In today's digital age, having a strong online presence is crucial for any business.
-Our company provides reliable web hosting services that keep your website up and running smoothly around the clock.
+Our company provides reliable <a href="https://hosting.uslayer.com/" target="_blank">web hosting</a> services that keep your website up and running smoothly around the clock.
 We also offer custom web development services tailored to your unique business needs.
 Whether you need a simple landing page or a complex e-commerce platform, our experienced developers will work with you to create a stunning website that effectively communicates your brand and message.

 ## Software Development